Blog

 Animal products do appear to increase bad 'LDL' cholesterol, regardless of their source and hence, eating them in excess amounts is not healthy.
 This is because, once cooked, the fats in the meat (and the frying pan) transform into hydrogenated fats or trans-fats, which clog our arteries.
 On this note, if you were vegan and deep fried all your food (even in plant-based fats) or consumed excessive levels of oily fake meats, you would be doing the same thing to yourself.

-In this respect, if you wanted to be 100% healthy, a nutritionist would advise you to balance your consumption of raw and cooked foods, consume a wide variety (think rainbow!), as well as moderate the amount and type of fat you use.
+In this respect, if you want to be 100% healthy, a nutritionist would advise you to balance your consumption of raw and cooked foods, consume a wide variety (think rainbow!), as well as moderate the amount and type of fat you use.

 Conclusion